 Performance: The 330e iPerformance comes with a 2-liter turbocharged four-cylinder instead of the 3-liter turbocharged six-cylinder from the previous Activehybrid3.
 It also pumps out even less horsepower at 248hp and 310lb-ft torque.
 Flexibility is actually not as bad as you would think since there is diesel like torque at low revs.
 We really do however miss the powerband that the old Activehybrid3 had.
-It felt more special than this and was so focused on running costs with the electric only mode and plug-in feature.
+It felt more special than this and wasn't so focused on running costs with the electric only mode and plug-in feature.
 We understand hybrids and electric cars are the future but the Activehybrid3 was special in its own right and this just doesn't feel that special.

 On the road: The 330e we had as a tester car only came with the adaptive M sport suspension which really does improve handling and steering feel.
 Even with the combined M-sport package with larger alloys we still found the ride comfortable and much more refined than the C-class with AMG package.
 In the cabin road and wind noise are all well suppressed with a premium feel.

 Behind the wheel: There’s plenty of space for the driver and front passenger to get comfortable.
 Passengers in the rear seat will also find comfort as well.
 The infotainment system and iDrive are a paradigm of clarity.
 Everything is easy to use thanks to the redesign of the iDrive system and of course BMW’s minimalistic approach to dashboard layout.
 The boot is of decent size too even though it is smaller than the standard 3-series.